debugevent90901/DDL-Fuzz/README.md

 ## Target

-Proposed for Horovod Elastic, Horovod, Pytorch Distributed, Pytorch Nightning.
+Designed for Horovod Elastic, Horovod with Pytorch,

-Currently implementing its function for Horovod Elastic

 ## Repo Structure

-**./bin:** Executable shell scripts to launch the fuzzer

-**./data:** Training/test data used by the fuzzer

-**./horovod:** Fuzzer for Horovod, data parallel, single machine with multiple GPUs
+**./horovod_pytorch:** Fuzzer for Horovod, data parallel mode.
+Designed for single machine with multiple GPUs, but should also support multiple hosts with multiple GPUs.

-**./horovod_elastic:** Fuzzer for Horovod Elastic, distributed cluster
+**./horovod_elastic:** Fuzzer for Horovod Elastic, must run on distributed clusters.